Our Team’s Litigation Experience in These Areas of Law is Unmatched.

-The National Title IX movement expertise, along with the sexual and gender violence training of Cari Simon, Monica Beck, Lisa Cloutier, and Carly Mee make us uniquely effective counsel for survivors of sexual and gender violence in schools, universities, fraternities, sororities, camps, scouting, group outings, and the workplace.
+The National Title IX movement expertise, along with the sexual and gender violence training of Cari Simon, Monica Beck, Lisa Cloutier, and Carly Mee make us uniquely effective counsel for survivors of sexual and gender violence in K-12 schools, colleges and universities, fraternities, sororities, sports teams, camps, scouting, group outings, and the workplace.

 Our Partners Across the Country.